 Pete Edwards has also been nominated as a TED-Ed Educator.
 He worked with those nice people at TED to create a TED-Ed Original lesson.
 'What light can teach us about the universe' can be viewed on the TED-Ed website or YouTube Channel.

 In July 2005 Pete was chosen to deliver the 2006 IoP Schools' and Colleges’ Lecture nationwide.
 His talk ‘Gravity, Gas and Stardust’ was delivered at 46 venues in cities around the UK to an audience of over 12,000 14-16 year old schoolchildren.
-Follow this link to view and download the lecture.
+Follow this link to view the lecture on the IoP YouTube Channel.

 There are common questions that I've been asked many times by many audiences.
 My answers to some of these questions can be read and downloaded below.
 I hope to add to this list in due course.